shnydercom/electron-node-red/README.md

 These can be changed by editing the build section of the `package.json` file, see the [electron-builder config docs](https://www.electron.build/configuration/configuration) for more info.

+## Building multi platform using Docker

+Electron-builder has a pre-configured Docker image that can help you build cross platform images if you like Docker - again read [their docs](https://www.electron.build/multi-platform-build#build-electron-app-using-docker-on-a-local-machine).

-## Running locally
+## Developing and Testing - Running locally

-While developing and testing you can just run locally by running
+While developing and testing you can just run your app locally by running
 ```
 npm start
 ```